CleverRaven/Cataclysm-DDA/doc/MAGIC.md

 |---                          |---
 | `id`                        | Unique ID.
 Must be one continuous word, use underscores if necessary.
 | `has`                       | How an enchantment determines if it is in the right location in order to qualify for being active.  `WIELD` when wielded in your hand, `WORN` when worn as armor, `HELD` when in your inventory.
-| `condition`                 | Determines the environment where the enchantment is active. `ALWAYS` is active always and forevermore, `DIALOG_CONDITION - ACTIVE` whenever the dialog condition in `condition` is true, `ACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is active, `INACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is inactive.
+| `condition`                 | Determines the environment where the enchantment is active.  `ALWAYS` is active always and forevermore, `ACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is active, `INACTIVE` whenever the item, mutation, bionic, or whatever the enchantment is attached to is inactive.  `DIALOG_CONDITION - ACTIVE` whenever the dialog condition in `condition` is true.
 | `hit_you_effect`            | A spell that activates when you `melee_attack` a creature.
 The spell is centered on the location of the creature unless `"hit_self": true`, then it is centered on your location.
 Follows the template for defining `fake_spell`.
 | `hit_me_effect`             | A spell that activates when you are hit by a creature.
 The spell is centered on your location.
 Follows the template for defining `fake_spell`
 | `intermittent_activation`   | Spells that activate centered on you depending on the duration.
 The spells follow the `fake_spell` template.
 | `values`                    | Anything that is a number that can be modified.
 The ID field is required, `add` and `multiply` are optional.
 A `multiply` value of -1 is -100% and 2.5 is +250%.  `add` is always applied before `multiply`.
-Allowed ID values are shown below.
+Allowed id values are shown below.
+| `mutations`                    | Grants the mutation/trait id.
+Note: enchantments added this way won't stack, due how mutations work.

+There are two syntaxes, the first is by defining the effect/spell within the enchantment, the second is by using ids:

 ```json
   {